WayZeTV/wz-accessories/README.md

  - [Ressource Preview](https://streamable.com/v238po)

 # Installation
-- Import `wz-poleemploi` in your server base
+- Import `wz-accessories` in your server base
 - Add this in your `server.cfg`:

 ```